jasonacox/Powerwall-Dashboard/README.md

 If you prefer, you can perform the same steps that `setup.sh` performs.

-Note: some manual configuration is required if you are running a non-standard docker installation (e.g. rootless), or if you want to monitor custom measurements.
+Note: some manual configuration is required if you are running a non-standard docker installation (e.g. rootless).
+Also, ensure that the `conf`, `env` and `sql` files are readable by the docker services (e.g. `chmod 644`).

 You will want to set your local timezone by editing `pypowerwall.env`, `telegraf.conf`, `influxdb.sql` and `dashboard.json` or you can use this handy `tz.sh` update script.
 A list of timezones is available [here](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).